New Member Information

 The original bill mailed is the first notice of charges due.

-A separate Final Notice will no longer be mailed on delinquent bills.
+A separate Final Notice is no longer mailed on delinquent bills.
 Instead, the next bill will reflect that the past due balance is subject for disconnection if it is not paid by a given date.
 The following message will be shown at the top of the bill: **ATTENTION** Service subject to disconnection

 If at the end of the additional seven days allowed on the final notice, payment has not been received, or an approved signed extension agreement made, service will be terminated without further contact.
 Service can be re-connected after the bill and all other charges have been paid.